Last Updated on

 Founder & CEO of Lifehack

-Are you struggling to build new habits?
+Are you struggling to build new habits or reaching your goals?

 An accountability partner is someone working solely to keep us in check and accountable.
 It can be more than one person who will keep you focused and committed to your goals and make sure that you take the right steps on your way to success.